-The survey vessel will be equipped with oil-water separators (OWS) which remove traces of oil from the bilge and drainage water prior to discharge to sea.
-Oily water is treated to a maximum concentration of 15 ppm (v) prior to discharge as specified in MARPOL 73/78, Annex I. The vessel may discharge oily water in accordance with MARPOL 73/78 Annex I, Marine Orders 91: Marine Pollution Prevention - Oil (as appropriate to class).
+The MODU and vessels are equipped with oil-water separators (OWS) which remove traces of oil from the bilge and drainage water prior to discharge to sea.
+Oily water is treated to a maximum concentration of 15 ppm (v) prior to discharge as specified in MARPOL 73/78, Annex I. Bilge and deck drainage water that does not meet MARPOL 73/78 discharge requirements will be recycled for retreatment or retained on board for controlled disposal at a port reception facility.

+MODU and vessels may discharge oily water in accordance with MARPOL 73/78 Annex I, Marine Orders 91: Marine Pollution Prevention - Oil (as appropriate to class).